 “PLEASE, PLEASE HELP HIM!”

-Hopefully your response to all the above is NO.
+Hopefully your response to all the above was NO.

-But what do we do when our victim is still alive and under the influence of drugs or alcohol and has decided to commit suicide?
+But what do we do when our victim is still alive but under the influence of drugs or alcohol and has decided to commit suicide?

 What do we do if our victim is perfectly sober and is trying to commit suicide?
 What if they are successful and we are present when it occurs?

 A gunshot through the head is usually pretty final.
 A drug overdose, while daunting, can sometimes be mitigated.
-A bridge jumper, depending on the height of the bridge and/or the depth of the water could survive the impact and might be saved.
+A bridge jumper, depending on the height of the bridge, angle of entry and/or the depth of the water, could survive the impact and might be saved.